 To begin, bring a pot of water to a boil for your noodles.
 (You can use egg noodles, traditional pasta, quinoa…you name it.)
 And while that’s heating up, get to choppin’.

 You’ll need a full pound of mushrooms for this recipe.
 But the type is up to you!
-I just kept mine simple and used a bunch of baby bellas (a.k.a. cremini mushrooms), since they were the only ones available at the little “tienda” by us this week.
+I just kept mine simple and used a bunch of baby bellas (a.k.a. cremini mushrooms), since they were the only ones available at our neighborhood market by us this week.
 But white button mushrooms would also work.
 Or — even better — grab a mix at the store for even more delicious mushroom flavors.
 (That’s totally happening here the next time I make this.)

 Once you have all of your ingredients prepped and chopped, sauté them all together in a large sauté pan or stockpot.
 Then once it’s time to add the veggie stock mixture (see below), add your noodles to the boiling water, and the timing should work out well for everything to be ready to go in the end.